In Search of Hua Ma

 This story also ties into the larger “Mandarin Companion Universe.”
 It’s one of the more fantastical stories, partly inspired by stories like Alice in Wonderland and The Lion, the Witch, and the Wardrobe.
 But if you continue reading other Mandarin Companion stories, you may see the mysterious old man from this story in The 60-Year Dream, a Mandarin Companion Level 1 story.

 Because of the fantastic nature of this story, liberties were taken with some cultural details, such as the clothing worn by the old man and woman (although both are dressed in ancient Chinese styles).
 Enjoy the story… those who can read this book at an enjoyable pace, you are already well on your way towards progressing to the Level 1 stories.

 The following is a list of the characters from In Search of Hua Ma in Chinese followed by their corresponding English names from Pasden’s original story.
 There are, of course, other characters in the story besides these, but many do not have exact correspondences to the original.
-The names below aren’t translations; their new Chinese names used for the Chinese versions of the original characters.
+The names below aren’t translations; they are new Chinese names used for the Chinese versions of the original characters.
 Think of them as all-new characters in a Chinese story.

 - 南南(Nánnán) Nannan

 - 老太太(Lǎo Tàitai) Old Woman

 - 出门 chūmén vo. to go out the door, to go outside